-Completed IDEA forms are automatically sent to an outside publisher for scoring and IDEA summary reports are returned electronically directly to the faculty.
+Completed IDEA forms are automatically sent to an outside publisher for scoring, and IDEA summary reports are returned electronically directly to the faculty.

-c) Obtaining a Teaching Effectiveness Score in FES
+3. Obtaining a Teaching Effectiveness Score in FES

 For purposes of FES, a Teaching Effectiveness Score (TES) reflects a calculated score based on students' perceptions of effectiveness as assessed by the IDEA instrument.
-Other measures of teaching effectiveness are collected as part of FES (see Sections 7.2 item 1. b. and 7.2 item 1. c.).
+Other measures of teaching effectiveness are collected as part of FES (see Section 7.2., item 1).

-i.
+a.
 Scores Included in the Teaching Effectiveness Score

 The institution collects data about the effectiveness of all its courses for purposes such as program review and accreditation.

-For FES purposes, all course data for which IDEA was utilized is recorded in Activity Insight for evaluation; faculty participating in FES are expected to exhibit consistency in teaching performance; however, the expectations for teach effectiveness vary based on faculty contract type.
+For FES purposes, all course data for which IDEA was utilized is recorded in Interfolio for evaluation; faculty participating in FES are expected to exhibit consistency in teaching performance; however, the expectations for teaching effectiveness vary based on faculty contract type.

-- A. Faculty on one (1) year contracts and one (1) year conditional contracts evaluate and utilize 100% of their courses to meet a TES benchmark.
-Faculty on extended contracts (three (3) year or five (5) year) evaluate all of their courses, however meet TES benchmarks in 50% of their courses unless they choose to utilize 100%. - B. Regardless of contract type, if a course TES falls below 40, the chair or dean may require that the TES improve before assigning an extended contract.
-See Section 7.4 for details on the appropriate TES benchmark for each level of advancement being sought.

-C. In extraordinary circumstances (e.g., extended instructor absence, change in instructor mid-term, extraordinary classroom event), a faculty member may request that an evaluated course be excluded from consideration in the TES process.
-All requests for exclusion must be submitted in Activity Insight and decisions rendered by the chair and dean NO LATER THAN OCTOBER 1 of the year following the course in question.
+- i.
+Faculty on one (1) year contracts and one (1) year conditional contracts evaluate and utilize 100% of their courses to meet a TES benchmark.
+Faculty on extended contracts (three (3) year or five (5) year) evaluate all of their courses and must meet TES benchmarks in 50% of their courses unless they choose to utilize 100%. - ii.
+Regardless of contract type, if a course TES falls below 40, the chair or dean may require that the TES improve before assigning an extended contract.
+See Section 7.4 for details on the appropriate TES benchmark for each level of advancement being sought. - iii.
+In extraordinary circumstances (e.g., extended instructor absence, change in instructor mid-term, extraordinary classroom event), a faculty member may request that an evaluated course be excluded from consideration in the TES process by removing the data out of Interfolio.
+All requests for data removal must be submitted via email to the Office of Faculty Evaluation within 30 days of the occurrence of the reason cited by the faculty member, with decisions rendered by the chair and dean within 30 days of the request. - b.

-ii.
 Calculation of Teaching Effectiveness Score